 The IAB UP configuration update function allows the update of BH information or the UP TNL information between the IAB-donor-CU and an IAB-DU.

+The Mobile IAB F1 Setup Triggeringfunction enables the IAB-donor-CU to trigger the new F1 interface establishment between a target logical IAB-DU and a target F1-terminating IAB-donor-CU.

+The Mobile IAB F1 Setup Outcome Notification function enables the IAB-DU to report the outcome of the F1 interface setup between a target logical IAB-DU anda target IAB-donor-CU and.

 NEXT CHANGE